hkuno/ompi/man/rst/ompi/mpi/man/man3/MPI_File_open.3.rst

 than one node.
 This setting can be changed using ``MPI_File_set_atomicity``.

-The ``MPI_File_open`` interface allows the user to pass information via the ``*info``* argument.
+The ``MPI_File_open`` interface allows the user to pass information via the *info* argument.
 It can be set to ``MPI_INFO_NULL``.
 See the HINTS section for a list of hints that can be set.

 HINTS
 -----

-The following hints can be used as values for the ``*info``* argument.
+The following hints can be used as values for the *info* argument.

 SETTABLE HINTS:

 - ``MPI_INFO_NULL``

-- shared_file_timeout: Amount of time (in seconds) to wait for access to the shared file pointer before exiting with ``MPI_ERR_TIMEDOUT``.
+- shared_file_timeout: Amount of time (in seconds) to wait for access to the shared file pointer before exiting with MPI_ERR_TIMEDOUT.

-- rwlock_timeout: Amount of time (in seconds) to wait for obtaining a read or write lock on a contiguous chunk of a UNIX file before exiting with ``MPI_ERR_TIMEDOUT``.
+- rwlock_timeout: Amount of time (in seconds) to wait for obtaining a read or write lock on a contiguous chunk of a UNIX file before exiting with MPI_ERR_TIMEDOUT.

 - noncoll_read_bufsize: Maximum size of the buffer used by MPI I/O to satisfy multiple noncontiguous read requests in the noncollective data-access routines.
 (See NOTE, below.)

 - noncoll_write_bufsize: Maximum size of the buffer used by MPI I/O to satisfy multiple noncontiguous write requests in the noncollective data-access routines.
 (See NOTE, below.)

 - coll_read_bufsize: Maximum size of the buffer used by MPI I/O to satisfy multiple noncontiguous read requests in the collective data-access routines.
 (See NOTE, below.)

 - coll_write_bufsize: Maximum size of the buffer used by MPI I/O to satisfy multiple noncontiguous write requests in the collective data-access routines.
 (See NOTE, below.)

 NOTE: A buffer size smaller than the distance (in bytes) in a UNIX file between the first byte and the last byte of the access request causes